Wrinkles - Vejthani Hospital | JCI Accredited International Hospital in Bangkok, Thailand.

 • Facial fillers: Injectable fillers are used to plump and smooth wrinkles.
 Examples include calcium hydroxylapatite, poly-L-lactic acid, and hyaluronic acid.
 It may take 1 to 3 sessions to achieve the desired result, and touch-ups are generally needed every six months.
 Common side effects include redness, bruising, and temporary skin color changes, which usually resolve within a few weeks.

 • Laser resurfacing: This term covers a variety of facial rejuvenation techniques that use energy to improve skin texture.
 Ablative laser resurfacing removes the outer layer of skin and heats the underlying tissue, promoting collagen growth for smoother skin.
 Recovery typically takes 7 to 10 days.
 Nonablative laser resurfacing is a less intense option that also stimulates collagen production but requires shorter recovery time and has subtler results.
-Fractional lasers, which treat only small areas of skin, may reduce recovery time and minimize side effects.
-Risks include scarring, infection, and skin color changes, especially for people with darker skin tones.
-Consult an experienced professional if you have concerns about hyperpigmentation or keloid scarring.

 • Face-lift and neck lift: These surgical procedures lift and tighten the skin and underlying muscles to enhance the appearance of the jawline, neck, and lower face.
 A neck lift is often performed alongside a face-lift.
-While these surgeries improve sagging skin, they do not address fine lines, sun damage, uneven skin tone, or creases around the nose and mouth.
+While these surgeries improve sagging skin, they do not address fine lines, sun damage, uneven skin tone, or creases around the nose and upper lip.
 The surgery may be performed in a hospital or outpatient center, with local anesthesia, sedation, or general anesthesia.
 Risks include bleeding, infection, and hematoma (blood collection under the skin).
 Recovery can take several weeks, and bruising and swelling may persist for some time.
 Although the results are long-lasting, they are not permanent, and some people choose to have additional procedures years later.